Learning Resources (16)

 Hope to see you there!

-Back in the spring, I got a message on WeChat from a mother in Shenzhen, China.
+Back in the spring a few years ago, I got a message on WeChat from a mother in Shenzhen, China.
 It went something like this:

 We met about a year ago, when you talked with my son online.
 We did not sign up for your classes then, but we are in trouble now.
 My son has applied to an American school here in Shenzhen.
 He has passed the written part of the entrance exam, but he has failed the oral interview with an American teacher.
 He has taken the interview two times and failed both.
 He has a third interview in late May, but that's the last time.
 If he fails that one, he cannot get in.
 I am almost feeling desperate.
 Can you please help us?